hardware/mailserver/README.md

   ...
 ```

-The common name of your ssl certifcate **MUST** must be the same as your server's FQDN.
+The common name of your ssl certifcate **MUST** be the same as your server's FQDN.

 ### Email client settings :